The AI Memory Gap: Users Misremember What They Created With AI or Without

 \subsubsection{Remembering the Item}

+We first test item memory to establish whether participants recognized having worked on a solution at all.
 Overall, participants correctly remembered whether they worked on a given solution in \pct{82.4} of cases.
 When they had indeed worked on the solution during Phase 1, the probability of correctly remembering this was \pct{86.9}.
 In contrast, the probability of correctly rejecting unseen solutions was \pct{73.4}, meaning approximately one quarter of distractors were falsely attributed as known.
 Correct rejection rate varied by distractor type: \pct{60.8} for known-topic distractors and \pct{81.8} for unknown-topic distractors.

 Both main effects were negative and significant, and so was the interaction: $\beta_{\text{idea(\withAI{})}}=-0.50$ ($p<.001$), $\beta_{\text{elab(\withAI{})}}=-1.19$ ($p<.001$), $\beta_{\text{idea(\withAI{})}\times\text{elab(\withAI{})}}=-0.41$ ($p=.024$).
 In odds-ratio terms, using AI for the idea reduced the odds of correctly remembering that one had worked on the solution (OR $=0.61$), as did using AI for elaboration (OR $=0.30$); the combined effect of AI at both stages further reduced the odds (OR $=0.67$).